elitegamer6946/ContentCatalyst/README.md

 5. **Access the app in your browser at http://localhost:8501/.**

 **Example Use**:
-**Here’s an example of how to use the Content Catalyst app to generate blog content**:
+-**Here’s an example of how to use the Content Catalyst app to generate blog content**:
-**Enter a Blog Title**: For example, "The Future of Artificial Intelligence".
+-**Enter a Blog Title**: For example, "The Future of Artificial Intelligence".
-**Input Keywords**: For example, "AI, machine learning, deep learning, future technology".
+-**Input Keywords**: For example, "AI, machine learning, deep learning, future technology".
-**Set the Number of Words**: Choose the desired length for your blog post (e.g., 500 words).
+-**Set the Number of Words**: Choose the desired length for your blog post (e.g., 500 words).
-**Click the "Generate Blog" Button**: The app will generate the blog post and an image based on the provided keywords.
+-**Click the "Generate Blog" Button**: The app will generate the blog post and an image based on the provided keywords.

 **Example Walkthrough**:
-1.Open the app and input the blog title, such as "The Future of AI in Healthcare."
+-1.Open the app and input the blog title, such as "The Future of AI in Healthcare."
-2.Enter a list of relevant keywords, such as "healthcare, artificial intelligence, medical technology."
+-2.Enter a list of relevant keywords, such as "healthcare, artificial intelligence, medical technology."
-3.Choose your preferred blog length, for example, 750 words.
+-3.Choose your preferred blog length, for example, 750 words.
-4.Click the "Generate Blog" button.
+-4.Click the "Generate Blog" button.
-5.The app will generate a blog post and display an AI-generated image related to the keywords.
+-5.The app will generate a blog post and display an AI-generated image related to the keywords.